girl-d3v/Solidity-Practice/README.md

 # Solidity-Practice
 Some simple contracts illustrating important Solidity features.
+You may test these contracts on remix.etherum.org